Beginners Guide to Forms

 We have a great article all about setting up your Incentive Email, and we highly recommend you check it out!

 Note: If you choose the HTML option, you will need to re-copy + paste the code to your site when you make changes to your Form.

 If your site is run on Wordpress, you can use our Wordpress Plugin to add a Form to your site.
 Once the Plugin is installed, you also have the option to use a ConvertKit shortcode to place your Form on a page, which you can find on this tab.

-This tab allows you to duplicate your form, archive your form, or delete your form completely.
+This drop-down allows you to archive your Form, delete or duplicate it.

-Please note: archiving your form will not remove it from your website or cause it to stop working, it will simply remove it from the Forms page in ConvertKit.
+Note: Archiving your Form will not remove it from your website or cause it to stop working, it will simply remove it from the Forms page in your ConvertKit account.